WarriorofZarona/Employee-Tracker/README.md

 # Employee Tracker ![GitHub package.json version](https://img.shields.io/github/package-json/v/WarriorofZarona/Good-README-Generator)
-Project 12 - Use node to connect to a mySQL database and display and manipulate the tables in the terminal itself
+Project where I use node to open a connection to a mySQL database, then display and manipulate the data through the terminal

 # Tables of Contents
 * [Installation](#installation)